from small one page howto to huge articles all in one place

 When using HTTP/2, this option sets the individual weight for this particular stream used by the easy handle.
 Setting and using weights only makes sense and is only usable when doing multiple streams over the same connections, which thus implies that you use CURLMOPT_PIPELINING(3).

-This option can be set during transfer and will then cause the updated weight info get sent to the server the next time a HTTP/2 frame is sent to the server.
+This option can be set during transfer and causes the updated weight info get sent to the server the next time an HTTP/2 frame is sent to the server.

 Streams with the same parent should be allocated resources proportionally based on their weight.
-So if you have two streams going, stream A with weight 16 and stream B with weight 32, stream B will get two thirds (32/48) of the available bandwidth (assuming the server can send off the data equally for both streams).
+If you have two streams going, stream A with weight 16 and stream B with weight 32, stream B gets two thirds (32/48) of the available bandwidth (assuming the server can send off the data equally for both streams).

 DEFAULT